 Safeguarding the wellbeing of pupils is a responsibility of everyone who works in a school.
 At Tivetshall Primary School we have a number of robust procedures to ensure that children are kept safe.
 The designated safeguarding lead at Tivetshall is Mrs Green.
 The alternate designated safeguarding lead is Mr Carlyle.
-The safeguarding governor is Mrs Chamberlain.
+The safeguarding IEB member is Mrs Emma Davies.

 All staff receive regular safeguarding updates.
 We take any concerns about the wellbeing of a pupil extremely seriously and will treat any issue in accordance with our guidelines.
 These are set out in our safeguarding policy, which can be found in the ‘Policies’ section of our website.
 In this role we receive excellent support both from the Sapientia Education Trust and also Norfolk County Council.